joeyjumper94/my_little_mods_ppm/README.md

 # Equestrian-Wastelanders-PPM

 there are a few convars you should know

 ----------------------------------------------------------------------------------------------------------

 ppm_use_ulx

-if set to 1, the admin panel will use ULX to switch the convars
+if set to 1, ULX+ULib must be installed and the player needs to have access to ULX Rcon

-if set to 0, the admin panel will check if the player is a superadmin or some rank derived from superadmin
+if set to 0, The player MUST be a superadmin or have a rank derived from superadmin

 ----------------------------------------------------------------------------------------------------------